OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:43

 Just as he was speaking, Judas, one of the Twelve, appeared.
-With him was a crowd armed with swords and clubs, sent from the chief priests, the teachers of the law, and the elders.
+With him was a crowd armed with swords and clubs, sent by the chief priests, the teachers of the law, and the elders.

 ## Mark 14:44